rubyyyt/COGS-121-Project/milestones/milestone 2/milestone2.md

 ![](registerSchool.png)

 Written explanation of how screenshots are similar to or differ from our paper prototypes in milestone1.md:
+Our screens interact differently than how we proposed on the paper prototype.

 What real data we want to use and how we will obtain it: